Stages of a Frame Build Project

 Regulatory Requirements

-The approach to a building from the boundary should be designed to allow access for the disabled.
+Lastly during the stages of a Frame Build Project, the approach to a building from the boundary should be designed to allow access for the disabled.
 This is set out in the Building Regulations.
 Ramps will be required for the main point of access to the house.
 Normally steps are not allowed except on steeply sloping sites.
 Many local authorities refuse to issue a completion certificate until such time as a proper driveway is installed.
 They may also insist on pathways, including disabled access and bin stores being completed.